 Make sure you purchase a blade with the appropriate outer holes as well if your mower requires them.

-Use high lift blades if you are mowing cool-season grasses.
+Use high-lift blades if you are mowing cool-season grasses.

-Use low lift blades if you are mowing warm-season grasses.
+Consider using low-lift blades if you are mowing warm-season grasses.

 Try gator blades if you are mowing long grass or would like to shred leaves as you mow.

-Mulching blades should only be used with a mulching lawn mower or a lawn mower with a mulching kit installed.
+Wavy style mulching blades should only be used with a mulching lawn mower or a lawn mower with a mulching kit installed.